 Writing for Me

-This same theme appears in works such as Tom Cruise or George Clooney movies and Tom Clancy or Ken Follett books.
-Even the light-hearted fantasy movie Shrek is a bunch of bright people overcoming problems.
+The stories I enjoy writing have many common themes.
+The most common is a bright individual overcoming adversity.
+Readers can find this theme in Tom Cruise or George Clooney movies and Tom Clancy or Ken Follett books.
+Even the light-hearted film Shrek is a bunch of bright people overcoming problems.

-In pasts blogs, I shared my dislike for horror, superhero, and old west themes.
+In past articles, I shared my dislike for horror, superhero, and Old West themes.
 It makes sense that I would not write about such topics.
-However, there are many themes I enjoy but choose not to write about.
-For example, The student learning from the master.
-The traveler who finds themselves in an adventure.
-The lost soul who finds purpose.
-The teenager growing up or an adult trying to relive the past.
+However, there are many themes I enjoy but choose not to write about, like student learning from the master, which is a popular Karate and action movie theme.
+Then there is the traveler who finds themselves in an adventure or a lost soul who finds purpose.
+A mega-popular one is a teenager growing up or an adult trying to relive the past.

-What about non-fiction?
-I enjoy non-fiction books and recently read “I am Spock” by Leonard Nimoy.
-However, writing such a book takes lots of effort, and I have no desire to undertake this task.
+I often read non-fiction; a recent example is “I Am Spock” by Leonard Nimoy.
+Writing such a book would take significant effort, and I have no desire to undertake this task.

 On the same note, I enjoy electronics, but I have no interest in writing about that topic.
-There is a side story here.
-I applied for an electronics blog ghostwriting job.
+Side story: I applied for an electronics blog ghostwriting job.
 While I looked forward to this prospect, the job never materialized.

 Should I challenge myself?
-How about writing a horror story?
-Why not make my next blog a five-paragraph horror story?
-No pressure.
-While I agree, it would challenge, I write for fun, and a horror story (or something outside my comfort zone) does not sound like fun.
+How about creating a horror story?
+I could test the waters with a five-paragraph horror story.
+There is no pressure because if it fails, no harm is done.
+While I agree that such an activity would be challenging, I write for fun, and a horror story (or something outside my comfort zone) does not sound fun.
 This brings up an important point.
-A forced story will never be a good read.
+Writing a forced story will never be a good read.

 I will keep chugging along and writing stories of the type that I like to read.
-With some luck, my efforts will hit the mark with people who share my interests.
+Hopefully, my efforts will hit the mark with people who share my interests.
 What a minute.
-Did I just write that last sentence with a straight face?
+Did I write that last sentence with a straight face?
 Let me check.
 Am I hoping my books reach twisted readers like me?
 Hmm.
 Maybe I need an alternative plan.

 You’re the best -Bill